imosmdrk58/Mnt/replit.md

 ## Current Status

-The database is fully set up and the authentication system is working properly.
-All tables have been created with proper indexes and relationships.
-The system supports:
+The database and custom authentication system are fully operational.
+PostgreSQL is configured with 13 tables covering all aspects of the platform:

+**Authentication & Users**
-- User registration with unique username/email validation
+- Custom username/password authentication with Passport.js
-- Secure password hashing and authentication
+- Secure password hashing using scrypt with salts
-- PostgreSQL session storage with automatic cleanup
+- Session storage in PostgreSQL with indexed cleanup
-- Full CRUD operations for all content types
+- User profiles with creator application fields
+- Email and username uniqueness validation

+**Content & Social Features**
+- Multi-format content support (webtoons, manga, novels)
+- Comprehensive social system (follows, bookmarks, comments, reviews)
+- Monetization with coin transactions and premium content
+- Group collaboration system with role-based permissions
-- Social features and monetization tracking
+- Reading progress tracking for personalized experience

-The architecture is designed to handle high traffic loads while maintaining good performance for content consumption and creation workflows.
+The system is ready for full-scale content publishing and user engagement. good performance for content consumption and creation workflows.